-Summary of Creek Status
+Summary of Johannes Creek

-Based on the data collected in the 2013 monitoring season, Johannes Creek is meeting the ecoregion standards for water quality for the parameters analyzed.
-As explained previously, E.Coli is a sensitive parameter to analyze, so more data points will be needed to provide analysis on those samples.
+Based on the data collected in the 2014 monitoring season, Johannes Creek has several samples that exceeded the standards for water quality for total phosphorus, and one for total suspended solids.
+As explained previously, E. Coli is a sensitive parameter to analyze, so more data points will be needed to provide analysis on those samples.